Where We Eat

 Did you know that distracted, hasty eating can increase your chances of weight gain?
 Yup, it’s true.
-And research indicates that eating while driving or working at the computer may slow down digestion.
+Where we eat can dictate our eating style.
+And research indicates eating while driving or working at the computer may slow down digestion.
 If food is not digested well, you may be missing out on some of the nutritive value of the foods you are eating.
 So what’s the point?

 And what are you eating anyway?
 Do you often restrict certain foods just to overindulge in them at another time?
 Have you ever thought about why you choose the foods you eat?